qjack001/Spotted/blog/_posts/2018-08-11-Alternative-lawn-ideas.md

 ![](/images/grass alternative 1.JPG)

-Still soft looking, but find renewed energy in the fun color!
+Still soft looking, but find renewed energy in the fun colour!

 ## Start branching out

 ![](/images/grass alternative 2.JPG)

 Yes, these are a little prickly looking, but you have to admire the lovely geometry.
-And as an unexpected plus- the neighbors dog might stop taking shits on your lawn.
+And as an unexpected plus- the neighbours dog might stop taking shits on your lawn.

 ## More cacti?!